Sharing Our News

 Sharing our stories is important for us to build connections and to share knowledge.
 We do this by first thinking about the impact of our work and the best ways to communicate that impact.
 Each story is unique, yet the steps we take to tell our stories follow a well-established path, which can be adapted in various situations.

 The College’s Communications Director is available to provide guidance on what comprises news, developing a news story, the best outlets to approach for various stories, the University’s policies and practices on news and media, preparing for a media interview and other topics.
-We work closely with the University Public Relations team to gather newsworthy information and disseminate it to the news media, general public and constituents of the University through internal and external channels.
+We work closely with the University Communications team to gather newsworthy information and disseminate it to the news media, general public and constituents of the University through internal and external channels.

 These tools also are designed to help walk you through the process.

 College Goals and the Link to News

 Communicating our news can result in many outcomes.
 Knowing what you want to achieve before you reach out or respond to media requests can help focus your efforts.
 Our communications — including news stories and media outreach — whenever possible should be linked to our College goals, including:

 - Educate a diverse student body through an integrated academic experience that positions graduates for personal success and civic responsibility in the global environment of the 21st Century.